Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Better Score Promise

 In a similar vein to the access period, Magoosh offers a better score guarantee policy.
-If you’re looking for some serious score increase insurance, Magoosh offers a +50 point total score guarantee.
+If you’re looking for some serious score increase insurance, Magoosh offers up to a 70 point total score guarantee.

 Should you choose Princeton Review or Magoosh for your GMAT prep?
 Well, I think the answer to that question depends largely on two factors: (1) your budget and (2) what score you’re targeting.